psurukuc/psurukuc.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: Projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: Here are the projects I have worked on in the through my career.
 nav: true
-display_categories: [work, fun]
+display_categories: [work]
 horizontal: false
 ---
 <div class="projects">